eternumwasd/arobs_project/README.md

 # Project for AROBS Engineering

 Simple script in Selenium that opens YouTube, searches for a term, and clicks on the first video it finds.
-This was the theme provided for the project required to enter the internship.
+This was the assignment provided for the project required to enter the internship.

 ## Usage: